dgaydukov/cert-aws/sa/files/sa.md

 Virtual private cloud - cloud private network, like internal network in on-premises.
 You can have some servers inside and they won't be accessible outside of vpc.
 You have complete control over your virtual networking environment, including selection of your own IP ranges, creation of subnets, and configuration of route tables and network gateways.
 By default every account has default VPC (and default subnet for each AZ), so if you don't create any other, and create EC2 directly, default VPC would be used.
+You can use vpc wizard to quickly create:
+* single vpc with public subnet
+* vpc + public & private subnet + NAT gateway with elastic IP
+* vpc + public & private subnet + VPN
 Amazon VPC consists of:
 * VPC - private network, logically isolated from other networks in aws cloud.
 Can span across multiple AZ.
 Instances in different AZ charged $0.01 per GB for data transfer.
 Size should be /28 - /16 (so from 16-65535, actual size would be -5 from each subnet)
 * Subnet - private sub-network inside VPC.
 Can reside only within single AZ.
 For each subnet 5 IP are automatically taken.
 4 from the start + last.